Stefan Milutin: Early life

-He was the youngest son of King Stefan Uroš I and his wife, Helen of Anjou.
-Unexpectedly he became king of Serbia after the abdication of his brother Stefan Dragutin.
-He was around 29.
-Immediately upon his accession to the throne he attacked Byzantine lands in Macedonia.
-In 1282, he conquered the northern parts of Macedonia including the city of Skoplje, which became his capital.
-Byzantine Emperor Michael VIII Palaiologos began preparations for war but he died before their completion.
+He was the youngest son of King Stefan Uroš I and his wife, Queen Helen, who was a distant cousin of Sicilian King Charles I of Anjou, but herself not a scion of the Capetan House of Anjou.

+Unexpectedly Milutin became king of Serbia after the abdication of his brother Stefan Dragutin in 1282.
+He was around 29 at the time.
+Immediately upon his accession he invaded Byzantine lands and conquered the northern parts of Macedonia including the city of Skoplje, which became his capital.
+Byzantine Emperor Michael VIII Palaiologos began preparations for war but died before their completion.
 The next year Milutin advanced with his brother deep into Byzantine territory all the way to Kavala.

 In 1284, Milutin also gained control of northern Albania and the city of Dyrrachion (Durrës).
 For the next 15 years there were no changes in the war.
 Peace was concluded in 1299 when Milutin kept the conquered lands as the dowry of Simonis, daughter of Emperor Andronikos II Palaiologos who became his fourth wife.
-In Nerodimlje župa Milutin had three courts, in Nerodimlje (protected by Petrič), Svrčin and Pauni.
+In the Nerodimlje župa Milutin had three courts, in Nerodimlje (protected by Petrič), Svrčin and Pauni.